---drv_communication

-Syntax --drv_communication=connection

-Parameters Where connection is one of these for the C-SPY GDB Server driver:

-Via Ethernet TCPIP: ip_address

-TCPIP: ip_address, port

-TCPIP: hostname

-TCPIP: hostname, port
+--drv\communication

-Note that if no port is specified, port 3333 is used by default.

-Where connection is one of these for the C-SPY J-Link/J-Trace driver:

-Via USB port USB: #serial where serial is a string of digits and letters that identifies which probe you want to connect to.
-The serial number can be found either printed on the probe or obtained by connecting only one probe and then starting the debug session.
+Syntax drv_communication=connection Parameters Where connection is one of these for the C-SPY GDB Server driver: Via Ethernet TCPIP: ip_address TCPIP:ip_address,port TCPIP: hostname TCPIP:hostname,port Note that if no port is specified, port 3333 is used by default.
+Where connection is one of these for the C-SPY J-Link/J-Trace driver: Via USB port USB: #serial where serial is a string of digits and letters that identifies which probe you want to connect to.
+The serial number can be found either printed on the probe, or obtained by connecting a single probe, and then starting the debug session.
 The serial number is then displayed in the Debug Log window.
-The serial number is also displayed in the to be displayed each time you start a debug session.
+The serial number is also displayed in the Debug Probe Selection dialog box.
+USB: #select forces the Debug Probe Selection dialog box to be displayed each time you start a debug session.
+Via USB directly to the debug probe USB0-USB3 When using USB0 and if there are more than one debug probes on the USB connection, a dialog box is displayed when the debug session starts.
+Use the dialog box to choose which debug probe to connect to.